brimdata/zed/docs/language/aggregate-functions/README.md

 #### Example:

-Many of the reocrds in our school data mention their websites, but many do not.
-The following query shows the cities for which all schools have a website.
+Many of the school records in our sample data include websites, but many do not.
+The following query shows the cities in which all schools have a website.

 ```mdtest-command zed-sample-data/edu/zson
 zq -Z 'all_schools_have_website:=and(Website!=null) by City | sort City' schools.zson